Gaussian estimates for fundamental solutions of higher-order parabolic equations with time-independent coefficients: Technical lemmas

 {\it Proof.}\quad Fix $r\leq \sigma<\tau\leq 2r$ and let $\phi$ be a smooth cut-off function defined as in \eqref{eq: ce29}.
 We first note that holds thanks to the $t$-independence of the coefficients and the energy estimate \eqref{eq: ce4}.
 Furthermore, it follows from \eqref{eq: ce30} that The two estimates imply

-For the moment, we assume that $u$ is a weak solution of $\H$ in $Q_{4r}.$ Observe that, for any fixed $s,$ By this equality and \eqref{eq: ce200}, we see Exploiting in succession Young's inequality, \eqref{eq: ce4} and \eqref{eq: ce31} we attain For the term $M_{2}$, by interpolation inequalities and \eqref{eq: ce4}, we have By the same token, Summarizing the above inequalities and letting $\ez:=(\tau-\sigma)^{2m}\ez_{1}$ in \eqref{eq: ce3011}, we derive from \eqref{eq: ce3010} that In \eqref{eq: ce70}, by taking the supremum with respect to $t-\sigma^{2m}<s\leq t$ and choosing $\ez_{1}, \ez_{2}, $ small enough, we obtain where $r\leq \sigma<\tau\leq 2r$ and $0<\theta<1.$ As a consequence, an application of the iteration lemma \cite[Lemma 5.1]{GM} leads to Then, a well-known covering argument yields \eqref{eq: ce27} when $j=m.$ Recall that \eqref{eq: ce4} implies Connecting \eqref{eq: ce32} and \eqref{eq: ce33}, also using interpolation inequalities, we eventually arrive at This ends the proof.
+For the moment, we assume that $u$ is a weak solution of $\H$ in $Q_{4r}.$ Observe that, for any fixed $s,$ By this equality and \eqref{eq: ce200}, we see

+Exploiting in succession Young's inequality, \eqref{eq: ce4} and \eqref{eq: ce31} we attain For the term $M_{2}$, by interpolation inequalities and \eqref{eq: ce4}, we have By the same token, Summarizing the above inequalities and letting $\ez:=(\tau-\sigma)^{2m}\ez_{1}$ in \eqref{eq: ce3011}, we derive from \eqref{eq: ce3010} that In \eqref{eq: ce70}, by taking the supremum with respect to $t-\sigma^{2m}<s\leq t$ and choosing $\ez_{1}, \ez_{2}, $ small enough, we obtain where $r\leq \sigma<\tau\leq 2r$ and $0<\theta<1.$ As a consequence, an application of the iteration lemma \cite[Lemma 5.1]{GM} leads to Then, a well-known covering argument yields \eqref{eq: ce27} when $j=m.$ Recall that \eqref{eq: ce4} implies Connecting \eqref{eq: ce32} and \eqref{eq: ce33}, also using interpolation inequalities (\cite[Theorem 2.1.14]{JK}), we eventually arrive at The lemma is proved.

 $\Box$